qwantix/serverless-athena/README.md

         output: s3://my-athena-output-bucket/ # required, your results bucket
         ddl: $(file(my-database.sql)} # optional, your DDL containing the CREATE DATABASE statement
         enabled: false #optional (default: true), plugin will ignore this database creation
-        removeDatabase: false #optional (default: true), if this flag is set to false the plugin will first save the partitions and them delete and recreate the database
         tables: # list of yout tables
           - name: mytable # required, table name
             ddl: $(file(my-table.sql)} # required, DDL containing the CREATE TABLE